 Treatment of Body Ringworm

-Tinea corporis is treated with imidazole, ciclopirox, naftifine, or terbinafine in cream, lotion, or gel that is applied directly to the affected area (topical) twice a day and continued for 7 to 10 days after the rash completely disappears, which usually takes about 2 to 3 weeks.
-If the cream is discontinued too soon, the infection may not be eradicated, and the rash will return.
+Tinea corporis is treated with imidazole, ciclopirox, naftifine, or terbinafine in cream, lotion, or gel that is applied directly to the affected area (topical) twice a day and continued for 7 to 10 days after the patches completely disappear, which usually takes about 2 to 3 weeks.
+If the medication is discontinued too soon, the infection may not be eradicated, and the patches will return.
 Several days may pass before antifungal creams, lotions, or gels reduce symptoms.
-(See also table Some Antifungal Drugs Applied to the Skin (Topical Drugs) Some Antifungal Drugs Applied to the Skin (Topical Drugs) .)
+(See also table .)

-Infections that are difficult to treat and relatively widespread can occur in people infected with Trichophyton rubrum and in people with debilitating diseases.
-For such people, the most effective therapy is an antifungal drug, such as itraconazole or terbinafine, taken by mouth for 2 to 3 weeks.
+Infections that are difficult to treat and relatively widespread can occur in people infected with the fungus Trichophyton rubrum and in people with debilitating diseases.
+For such people, the most effective therapy is an antifungal medication, such as itraconazole or terbinafine, taken by mouth for 2 to 3 weeks.

 Drugs Mentioned In This Article

 |Ciclodan, Ciclodan Nail Solution, Loprox, Loprox TS, Penlac|